 When you are running a tight ship and need to keep your expenses down, you’ll want to use a machine that runs inexpensively at a fixed cost.
 Many pneumatic parts are also inexpensive relative to mechanical or electric parts, so even repairs won’t take a chunk out of emergency savings.
 Your accountants will be happy when they can balance all of your budgets.

 Since the gases used are safe, you won’t have to worry about the potential workplace hazard of dangerous substances exposed to you or your employees.
+No need to fear if they have inhaled fumes from hydraulic oil and blackened their lungs.
 Air also doesn’t combust, so using pneumatics reduces the chance of potential workplace fires.
+You can work with flammable substances with ease, unlike with electronic machines.

 Pneumatic vs. Hydraulic System